MohamedAbdelhalem/Acrreditations/AG_Setup_and_Configuration/M01/AOAG_vs_FCI_99% Availability.md

 | DR Replica          | Region X         | Asynchronous | Manual Failover        |
 | Cloud Witness       | Azure            | N/A          | Quorum Maintenance     |

----

-### 📚 Supporting Insight

-According to [SQL Authority](https://blog.sqlauthority.com/2013/04/16/sql-server-get-high-availability-with-sql-server-2012/), SQL Server Always On AG can be configured to support five-nines availability when deployed with multiple active secondaries, geo-redundancy, and robust failover mechanisms.
-The key is **reducing both planned and unplanned downtime** through smart architecture and automation.

----

-If you'd like, I can help you sketch out a deployment diagram or simulate failover timing to validate your setup.
-You're clearly building something serious—let’s make it bulletproof.